-Automatic steam trap monitoring systems use steam trap fault detection sensors which monitor the conditions of the traps.
+Automatic steam trap monitoring systems use steam trap fault detection sensors which monitor the conditions of the traps and upon detection of a fault, send a signal to the central steam trap monitoring system.
+The central steam trap monitoring system then transmits an alarm to the facility operator, identifying which steam trap has registered the fault.
 Data collected can include temperature, ultrasonic signals, and other information that makes it possible to diagnose steam trap malfunction.
-Either wired or wireless systems can be used to remotely transmit signals that reports the trap condition, enabling plant operators to capture real-time steam trap operation data and quickly correct malfunctions.
-Signals are received by a software application that measures, monitors, and manages this information.
+Wired or wireless systems can be used to remotely transmit signals that report the trap condition.
+Signals are received by a central software application that measures, monitors, and manages this information.
+This enables plant operators to capture real-time steam trap operation data and quickly correct malfunctions.

 Measure proposals, supporting documents, and other outside references will be made public as they become available.